 Figure 53.
 Select the objects to Figure 54.
-Drag and Droj move into group.

-Figure 54.
 Drag and Drop on new Figure 55.
-Objects placed in new group group
+Objects placed in new move into group. group group

 Figure 56.
 The Change Group dialog

 Figure 57.
 The Group drop-down

 8.5.
 Floors

 Floors are used in PyroSim to quickly apply clipping filters to the scene to only show a portion of the model.
 They are also used to initialize the properties of drawing tools so that they draw at the proper Z location.